open-iscsi/targetd/API.md

 Conventions
 -----------
 * All sizes are in bytes, and are passed as numbers.
-* Only methods documented as async may return an async id.
-Async-capable methods may also complete normally.
 * All names must only contain characters in '[a-z][A-Z][0-9]_-'
+* Uuid fields are represented as strings.
 * If an error occurs, it will be indicated by returning a jsonrpc error object with a negative error code.
-Positive error codes indicate the operation is being completed asynchronously (see below).
-An error code of 0 is not defined.
+Non-negative error codes (including 0) are not defined.

 Pool operations